zemellal/lorenzozemella.com/src/pages/profile.md

 # Lorenzo Zemella

-Full stack developer, strength in building highly performant web apps, APIs, and working with Agile teams in startups.
-Resourceful developer using the latest stacks for high performance and to ship code faster.
-As CTO of multiple startups, I managed code reviews and led engineering teams.
+I am a full-stack developer with strength in building high performing web apps, APIs, and working with Agile startups teams.
+Resourceful developer using the latest stacks for increased performance and speed.
+As CTO of multiple startups, I managed code reviews and led engineering teams of multiple sizes.

 7+ years of operations and management experience including hiring, budgeting, investor relations, and fundraising.
 Comfortable wearing multiple hats and working in fast paced environments.

 <section>